-The most common F.A.Q's a Winnipeg Dentist gets
+The Most Common Questions a Winnipeg Dentist Receives

-My name is Dr. Terry.
+My name is Dr. Terry James.
 My family has been in dentistry for three generations at St. Vital Dental Centre.
-My grandfather founded our practice on St. Mary’s Road in Winnipeg in 19XX.
+My grandfather founded our practice on St. Mary’s Road in Winnipeg in 1963.

-Often our clients ask plenty of questions about dentistry, oral health and our practice.
-So I thought to take some time to share with you some answers to the most frequently asked questions we receive from our clients.
-Of course, we are always here if you need to ask us any other questions specific to your individual situation.
+Our clients often ask plenty of questions about dentistry, oral health, and our practice, so I thought I would share some answers to the most frequently asked questions.
+Of course, we are always here if have any other questions specific to your individual situation.

 Are there payment options for me if I am paying myself?

-We do not believe your financial situation should prevent you from seeking the oral healthcare you require.
+We do not believe your financial situation should prevent you from seeking the oral healthcare you need.
 During our examinations, we provide all options, risks, benefits, and costs.
-Dr. Terry James will be happy to discuss payment options based on your recommended treatment plan.
+Dr. Terry will be happy to discuss payment options based on your recommended treatment plan.

-We monitor and assess the need for orthodontic treatment, but for the best interest of our patients, we refer out for consultation and treatment with an orthodontic specialist.
-We work closely with trusted orthodontists around Winnipeg that have extensive knowledge and expertise in this area.
+We monitor and assess the need for orthodontic treatment, but, in the best interest of our patients, we refer out for consultation and treatment with an orthodontic specialist.
+We work closely with trusted orthodontists around Winnipeg who have extensive knowledge and expertise in this area.

-Plaque is a soft biofilm made up of bacteria that grows in the mouth on teeth and around the gums.
-Plaque bacteria release acids which irritate the gums, causing inflammation that can lead to bleeding, gum disease and bone loss.
-It also softens tooth structures making them more susceptible to decay.
-Plaque can be removed with proper brushing and flossing, as well as regular visits with a dental hygienist to remove plaque from hard to reach areas.
+Plaque is a soft biofilm made up of bacteria that grows on teeth and around gums.
+Plaque bacteria releases acids which irritate the gums, causing inflammation that can lead to bleeding, gum disease and bone loss.
+It also softens tooth structures, making them more susceptible to decay.
+Plaque can be removed with proper brushing and flossing, as well as regular visits with a dental hygienist to remove plaque from hard-to-reach areas.

 How does your practice clean teeth?

 Cleanings are done by our registered dental hygienists.
-They use various tools based on individual needs, such as hand instrumentation, ultrasonic instrumentation and polishing.
+They use various tools based on individual needs, such as hand and ultrasonic instrumentation, and polishing.

-We use exclusively digital x-ray technology which is the safest and most effective.
-The radiation from four digital dental x-rays is 0.005 mSv, equivalent to less than one day of natural background radiation, or a short airplane flight (1-2hrs).
-Lead aprons with a thyroid collar is used and all x-ray equipment is sanitized before and after each use.
+We use exclusively digital x-ray technology, which is the safest and most effective form available.
+The radiation from four digital dental x-rays is 0.005 mSv, equivalent to less than one day of natural background radiation or a short flight (1-2hrs).
+Lead aprons with a thyroid collar are used, and all x-ray equipment is sanitized before and after each use.